 During the course of this project, I also switched services like my search engine or the software with which I watch videos but as I do not self-host these, I did not mention them.

-If you have any questions or comments, feel free to toot at me (@firstname.lastname@example.org) with the hashtag #road2foss.
+If you have any questions or comments, then feel free to send me an email (Preferably with GPG encryption) to papatutuwawa [weird "a" with a circle] polynom.me.